 Once the characters leave the frozen Taniak country behind (midway through Chapter Five), Republic’s more familiar Mountie-serial footage comes into play; car, boat, and horseback chases from King of the Royal Mounted and King of the Mounties supply most of the chapter endings in these episodes, along with a few pieces of in-chapter action like the truck-horse chase and the ensuing fight in Chapter Eight.
 Among the borrowed cliffhanger scenes are the the boat wrecks that close Chapters Six and Nine, the car-truck collision that finishes Chapter Eight, and the cliff falls at the ends of Chapters Seven and Eleven.
 The serial’s few original cliffhanger scenes are small-scale but well-handled–particularly the pitfall in Chapter Two, the hero’s apparent mangling by a vicious dog at the end of Chapter Three, and the cleverly-devised bear-trap cliffhanger in Chapter Eleven.

 The new in-chapter action footage is also well-handled; among the highlights are the whip fight between Bill Henry and Dale Van Sickel, the fight between Henry and Mike Ragan on the cabin porch in Chapter Four, the cave shootout later in the same episode, the Chapter Five car chase, the fight at the boat dock in Chapter Nine, the shootout in the forest in Chapter Eleven, and the climactic fight/shootout at the cave in Chapter Twelve.
-Ragan and Van Sickel double themselves in the fistfight sequences; Tom Steele can be seen standing in for Henry in the first-chapter restaurant fight, but Henry also handles many brawls himself (a common practice during Republic’s low-budget last days).
+Ragan and Van Sickel double themselves in the fistfight sequences; Tom Steele can be seen standing in for Henry in the first-chapter restaurant fight, but the leading man also handles many brawls himself (a common practice during Republic’s low-budget last days).
 Franklin Adreon, who began at Republic as a screenwriter in the 1930s and became the studio’s serial producer in the late 1940s, handles both action and dialogue scenes quite serviceably in his first directorial assignment (thrust on him after the unexpected death of Fred C. Brannon).

 During the Taniak sequences, new scenes are either shot indoors (against painted backdrops or process screens) or on the Republic backlot, which is sprinkled with a white substance of some sort that makes it look properly icy.
 Republic’s backlot is also seen in some of the non-Taniak outdoor sequences in the later episodes–but the majority of these scenes were shot in the Big Bear Lake region within the San Bernardino National Forest.
 The Big Bear area, of course, can be seen in virtually every Mountie serial–but for a very good reason; here, as elsewhere, its towering pine forests and hilly roads make a convincing and attractive screen representation of the Canadian wilds.